11 Days Drops August 18

 Got Questions About Down on Jane?

 Down on Jane is a rock band formed in the late 1990s on Pittsburgh’s South Side by Rob Hoffman and Scott Spear.
-The band released several albums including Aestus, the Empty Bottle EP, and a self-titled album.
-Today the members get together a few times a year to jam and continue writing new music.
+The band released several albums, including Aestus, the Empty Bottle EP, and a self-titled album.
+Today, the members get together a few times a year to jam and continue writing new music.
+Their first album in 20 years, 11 Days, releases August 18, 2026.

 Down on Jane formed in Pittsburgh, Pennsylvania, specifically rooted in the Southside neighborhood, where the band got its name.
 The members were always practicing and playing “down on Jane Street.”

 Not at all.
-Down on Jane is proof that music doesn’t have an expiration date.
-Rob Hoffman writes about the experience of picking up music again in midlife, the creative process, the gear, and the joy of playing for the love of it rather than chasing a record deal or fame.
+Down on Jane is proof that creativity doesn’t have an expiration date.
+For Rob, that creativity happens to come out as music, but the site is really about what it takes to stay creative once life gets full: kids, jobs, responsibilities.
+Rob writes about picking music back up in midlife, the creative process, the gear, and playing for the love of it rather than chasing a record deal or fame.

 Down on Jane plays alternative and indie rock influenced by Pearl Jam, My Morning Jacket, Oasis, Pink Floyd, Built to Spill, and Pete Yorn.
 The sound blends classic rock sensibility with introspective songwriting and guitar-driven arrangements born out of the 1990s and early 2000’s.
 Today, the music lands somewhere between indie rock, folk, and psychedelic.

-Rob reviews guitars, amps, and gear from a working musician’s perspective acoustics, electrics, home studio equipment, and everything in between.
-The Guitars and Gear blog covers the instruments and tools that inspire making music in your 40s.
+Rob reviews guitars, amps, and gear from a working musician’s perspective: acoustics, electrics, home studio equipment, and everything in between.
+The Guitars and Gear blog covers the instruments and tools behind staying creative in your 40s.

 Down on Jane’s music is available to stream on Spotify.
 Visit the Music page on this site for a direct link to the full catalog.